Skip to content ↓

 Years 10-11 Latin GCSE

-The aim of Latin at St Gabriel’s is to develop the student’s understanding of linguistics and to allow them to access the preeminent literature of Roman writers in its original beauty and form.
+Latin develops the pupils' understanding of linguistics and allows them to access the pre-eminent literature of Roman writers in its original beauty and form.
 Pupils will study a variety of authors in both prose and poetry, as well as learning about the fascinating society that surrounded them.
 Building on their experiences of Latin from Years 7-9, they will continue to develop their knowledge of grammar and syntax through a mixture of unseen translation, collaborative class activities, and assessed work.
-To supplement their understanding, we provide trips to sites of archaeological interest like Sicily and Greece, as well as museums and plays, which allows pupils to place their knowledge within a real-life context.
+To supplement their understanding, we provide trips to sites of archaeological interest like Sicily and Greece, as well as museums and plays, which allow pupils to place their knowledge within a real-life context.

 Latin is brought to life for pupils through innovative and stimulating teaching strategies, as well as creative projects.